Under the Gun (TV series)

-Under The Gun (언더더건) is a Korean romance noir TV series broadcast on Lifetime Channel and AXN.
-The drama was written by Lee Hae-ri, directed by Hong Chung-gi, and starring Zuho of SF9, Jo Soo-min and Seo Ji-won.
+Under The Gun is a 2024 South Korean romance noir television series for Lifetime.
+The drama is written by Lee Hae-ri, directed by Hong Chung-gi, and starring Zuho, Jo Soo-min and Seo Ji-won.
+It is also available for streaming on Viu and Viki in selected regions.

-Under The Gun is also available as a Viu Original series on Viu in Asia, Middle East, Africa, including Hong Kong, Thailand, Singapore, Malaysia.
-It is also available in America on Viki.

 Synopsis

 When Ko Gun, the son of Korea's esteemed Hold'em expert Ko Jun Ha, finds his family facing financial ruin, he embarks on a mission to salvage their reputation by joining the Korean Poker League.
 Along the way, he crosses paths with the charismatic transfer student Se Young, who aspired to be a world-class pianist.